easai/WemosD1MiniTest/README.md

 # Wemos D1 Mini Unit Test (PlatformIO)

 This project demonstrates how to run basic unit tests on a Wemos D1 Mini (ESP8266) using the Unity Test Framework within the PlatformIO environment.
-It serves as a minimal setup to validate hardware constants and simple logic operations.

 ## Overview